-However, publications like Kashmiriyat, Kashmir Narrator and Kashmir Wallah used donor funding, personal funds of their editors and some advertising to keep their newsrooms afloat.
+However, publications like Kashmiriyat, Kashmir Narrator and Kashmir Walla used donor funding, personal funds of their editors and some advertising to keep their newsrooms afloat.

 Given the increased scrutiny over the content they publish, independent news outlets have begun rigorous fact-checks.
 All independent journalists said they use documentation to back up their claims.
 “We do not say a 17-year-old was arrested unless we have his school certificate to prove his age,” said Sharma.

 Despite all the precautions, they are uncertain about their future.
 “Every time we click the publish button, we are not sure if that will be the last article we will publish,” Sharma said.

 Raksha Kumar is a freelance journalist, with a specific focus on human rights.
 Since 2011, she has reported from 12 countries across the world for outlets such as 'The New York Times', BBC, the 'Guardian', 'TIME', 'South China Morning Post' and 'The Hindu'.
 Samples of her work can be found here.